 Another difficulty with SRA comes from claims of unusual or supernatural experiences.
 A survivor may report witnessing supernatural events, often related to demons, that are difficult for some people to believe.
 Hallucinations can also be a byproduct of SRA.
 Given the reality of our supernatural God and his enemy, Satan, sorting out what is real from what is false can be a significant challenge, as deceptions can be well disguised.
-It is therefore very understandable why a caregiver or therapist, especially one who is not religious or familiar with SRA, would view these symptoms with skepticism, believing it is an expression of a mental illness.
+It is therefore very understandable why a caregiver or therapist, especially one who is not a Christian or familiar with SRA, would view these symptoms with skepticism, believing it is an expression of a mental illness.
 That skepticism can affect pastors, doctors, friends, and family members.
 It is important for SRA survivors to realize this and for ministers to know how to separate real from false experiences in SRA ministry.

 One webpage cannot come close to addressing all of the issues related to SRA ministry.
-Here, we will hit some high points regarding our approach to SRA and how to overcome some of the deceptions that inevitably surface in SRA ministry.
+Here we will hit some high points regarding our approach to SRA and how to overcome some of the deceptions that inevitably surface in SRA ministry.

 Sources of SRA